Current Exhibition · Gstaad, Switzerland

 Material Gesture

-Sculpture and installation by German and Austrian artists Marlene Hofstetter, Felix Kessler, and Julian Bergmann.
-The exhibition explored the relationship between material, touch, and the trace of the hand.
+Sculpture and installation exploring the relationship between material, touch, and the trace of the hand.
 The gallery's inaugural exhibition.

 Marlene Hofstetter · Felix Kessler · Julian Bergmann